Cristian-Nass/customer-service/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `work with google map`
-You need an .env fire in root folder and put the google key there (i put a .env.example for eaxple)

 ### `npm test`